nyuad-hackathon-2019/haneen/README.md

 # 7aneen • حنين

-حنين is an mobile keyboard solution that helps Arabs type in Arabizi/English, but text each other purely in Arabic script.
+حنين is a mobile keyboard solution that helps Arabs type in Arabizi/English, but text each other purely in Arabic script.

 ## Link to Presentation
 http://bit.ly/7aneen2019

 ## Problem Statement

-  - Typing Arabic literals in keyboards is time consuming and cumbersome
+  - Typing Arabic literals in keyboards is time consuming and cumbersome for many.
-  - Many Arabs lose touch with their native language due to reliance on Aribizi/English script
+  - Many Arabs lose touch with their native language due to reliance on Aribizi/English script.

 ## Solution

  Custom mobile keyboard that offers the following main features:
-  - Transliteration from English/Aribizi to Arabic
+  - Transliteration from English/Aribizi to Arabic.
-  - Smart Arabic Auto-Complete and Sentence Prediction
+  - Smart Arabic Auto-Complete and Sentence Prediction.
-  - Dialect based personalization
+  - Dialect based personalization.
-  - Sentiment Analysis for Emotion Recognition and Tone based Emojis
+  - Sentiment Analysis for Emotion Recognition and Tone based Emojis.
-  - Insights into message integrity, structure and semantics
+  - Insights into message integrity, structure and semantics.

 ## Software Ingredients